 However, you can easily change or extend the default configuration, by choosing a different build system or integrating external tools.

 You can also use special options to start Qt Creator from the command line and use it mainly from the keyboard.

 - Supported Platforms

-You can install and run Qt Creator on several operating systems to create applications for multiple desktop, embedded, and mobile device platforms.
+You can install and run Qt Creator on several operating systems to create applications for multiple desktop and device platforms.

 - Using Other Build Systems

 Qt Creator is integrated with cross-platform systems for build automation: qmake, Qbs, CMake, and Autotools.
 In addition, you can import generic projects that do not use those systems, and specify that Qt Creator ignores your build system.

 You can start Qt Creator and specify some options for running it from the command line.

 - Keyboard Shortcuts